Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 https://github.com/Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/blob/main/res/res/Examples.md

-But if you came here because you want to contribute to `WQCUCCTWJPFAARBAR`, here are some tips on how to get your PR successfully merged.
+But if you came here because you want to contribute to `QuantumCodeUnicorn`, here are some tips on how to get your PR successfully merged.

 - Always punch up.
 - Only poke fun at things you respect + admire.